bmeurant/technical-docs/software-architecture/architectural-patterns/mvvm.md

 ---

-## Variants and Derived Architectures
+## Related Patterns, Concepts and Variations

 * **MVVM-C (Coordinator):** Adds a **Coordinator** layer to manage navigation and transitions between **Views** and **ViewModels**, making them even more independent.
 * **RxMVVM:** Uses **reactive programming** frameworks like **RxJava** or **RxSwift** to manage data flows between components in a more efficient and declarative way.